Yorkshire Advanced Training Programme (St6-7).

 The Yorkshire Advanced Training programme is the senior element of the School of Obstetrics & Gynaecology Education programme.
 It consists of advanced training skills modules (ATSM) courses, generic HEE and MIAD e-learning courses and teaching opportunities on our local courses.

 From August 2016 there will be a change to how you apply for study leave.
 Applications will now include how the course relates to your educational requirements.
-All study leave forms submitted by ST6 and ST7 trainees will need to be signed by the Director of Education.
+All study leave forms submitted by ST6 and ST7 trainees will need to be pre-authorised by the Director of Education.

 HEE elearning Courses

 Health Education England working across Yorkshire and the Humber has developed a range of courses with the aim to provide access to generic skills as well as personal and professional development which supports and enhances good medical practice.
 Further information on these HEE YH delivered courses can be found on the Generic Skills section.
 If you have any enquires regarding these courses please use the PGMDE contact for each course and not the YMTP office.

 Please note that all these courses have a waiting list for attendance we would therefore advise you to register as early as possible.

 For further information including what ATSMs are available within your region please visit the ATSM pages.

 Guidance and forms for registering for ATSMs and completion of ATSMs are available on the RCOG website.